 A EUR 155 million deal signed for a 250 MW wind farm

-A EUR 155 million financing agreement was signed by the Norwegian NBT, the French Total Eren and the European Bank for Reconstruction and Development over the 250 MW Syvash wind farm project.
+A financing agreement worth EUR 155 million was signed by the Norwegian NBT, the French Total Eren and the European Bank for Reconstruction and Development over the 250 MW Syvash wind farm project.
 The signature took place on January 23, 2019 at a special meeting during the Davos World Economic Forum.
 The Ukrainian President Petro Poroshenko and the Head of the EBRD Suma Chakrabarti attended the signature ceremony, held in the Ukrainian House before a meeting of the Ukraine’s National Investment Council.

 This ambitious onshore wind power project has been developed by Norwegian NBT together with the Total Eren, a subsidiary of French Total SA.
 The Syvash wind farm must represent at its full capacity a EUR 370 million total investment.
 The 250 MW wind power plant will consist of 64 wind turbines and will be located on 1,320 hectares of land in in the Kherson oblast.
 Once completed, the wind farm will be the largest renewable energy project of Ukraine.

 Now the largest Ukrainian facility is the Botievskaya 200 MW wind power plant, also known as the Botievo wind farm, launched by the energy company DTEK in 2012 and achieved in 2014.
 This large wind farm reduces CO2 emissions by 600 thousand tons per year.

 A wind turbine in fields, May 2017 – Photo credit : Swann Bigot